Not everyone heals from narcissistic abuse the same way or at the same pace.

 Eventually, you outgrow them, or you need to switch them up since they can get repetitive and overwhelming.

-You don’t have to keep doing that to yourself, and when you’re ready, it’s okay to move on.
+You don’t have to keep doing this to yourself, and when you’re ready, it’s okay to move on.

 Everyone needs variety in their life, and these groups can be more of the same, day in and day out.